AuroraBackcountry/infoex-api/N8N_AGENT_INSTRUCTIONS.md

 4. `location_uuids` must be an array (even if just one location)
 5. Date must be in MM/DD/YYYY format

-### Submission State Control (Optional)
-Add `submission_state` to override whether observations are drafts or final:
-- **"IN_REVIEW"**: Save as draft for review (default)
-- **"SUBMITTED"**: Mark as final/complete

-This parameter is optional.
-If not included, the service uses its environment default.

-In the future, your web app will have a toggle to control this per submission.

 ### Example Complete Request:
 ```json